 3.Y2.4.1 Retrieve Plan Definition

-The Care Plan Contributor retrieves a specific plan definition from the Care Plan Guidance Service.
+The Care Plan Contributor retrieves a specific plan definition from the Care Plan Definition Service.

 3.Y2.4.1.1 Trigger Events

 Any time a specific plan definition needs to be retrieved, for the purposes of viewing or in conjunction with the preparation for an update to a plan definition.